ypcrts/securemodelines/README.md

 If `g:secure_modelines_leave_modeline` is defined, the script will not clobber &modeline.
 Otherwise &modeline will be unset.

+If `b:disable_secure_modelines` is defined, securemodelines will not run for the current buffer.
+The intent being to turn off securemodelines in an ftplugin.

 Keeping things up to date on vim.org is a nuisance.
 For the latest version, visit: http://github.com/ciaranm/securemodelines

 Install into your plugin directory of choice.